 Note: this project was previously called the ‘Green Skills Project’

-The Project Reference Group has now finalised the Case for Change and it has been submitted to the Department of Education and Training.
+The Project Reference Group has now finalised the Case for Change and it was submitted to the Department of Education and Training in November 2017.

 For more information on the project, please contact us.